 Terms will normally be three years with the option of continuing to serve.
 A Chair may be selected by Advisory Committee members.

-- Identify and review emerging technologies and innovations; recommend components for implementation, either regionally, statewide, or within SCRLC's office.
+- Identify and review emerging technologies and innovations; investigate components for implementation, either regionally, statewide, or within SCRLC's office.
 This could include an ET roundtable, SIG, or even a focus group.

 - Support regional technology conferences and learning experiences.